Chrissy Teigen On The ‘How Do You Deal With Your Wife’ Question

 Legend and Teigen met in 2007, when she starred in one of his music videos, and the two married in Italy in 2013.
 The couple has two children.

-Teigen has just under 11 million followers on Twitteer and 23 million followers on Instagram, and her posts frequently make news.
+Teigen has just under 11 million followers on Twitter and 23 million followers on Instagram, and her posts frequently make news.
 While the posts often entail funny pictures of Teigen, Legend, and their children, sometimes in funny costumes, as well as messages about body positivity and everyday motherhood, sometimes they’re more controversial.

 Talk that talk, Chrissy ????
 The model and author dealt with the misogynistic question via Twitter and even her hubby, #JohnLegend, chimed in ???? https://t.co/sWDWsOfNOU